TypicalFork/mdBook/guide/src/continuous-integration.md

     - $CARGO_HOME/bin
 ```

-After you commit and push this new file, GitLab CI will run and your book will be available!
+After you commit and push this new file, GitLab CI will run, and your book will be available!